BMilliet/iOS_Flutter_integration/README.md

 ![](gifs/gif5.gif)

-6 - Navigation from Flutter view to another initial Flutter initial route and native view
+6 - Navigation from Flutter view to another initial Flutter view and native view

   Also in this case, the Flutter view is using plugins to open webview, camera and gallery.
   The idea was to solve conflicts with plugins that were using native resources.